obiwac/obiwac.github.io/public/blog/s0ix.md

 Hibernation actually has little to do with S0ix.
 Instead of suspending-to-RAM (i.e. keeping it active while the rest of the system is powered off), hibernation swaps all pages in RAM to disk and then completely powers off the system.
-When you want to exit out of hibernation, the bootloader reads the hibernation image from disk and restores the system to its previous state.
+When you want to exit out of hibernation, the bootloader reads back the image from disk to memory to restore the system to its previous state.

-Hibernate saves more power than S0ix (actually, in S4 the system consumes no power at all), but the downside is that, naturally, it takes way longer to enter and exit.
+S4 saves more power than S0ix (actually, in S4 the system consumes no power at all), but the downside is that it of course takes way longer to enter and exit.

 FreeBSD actually has support for S4BIOS, which was a transitional way of doing hibernation where the BIOS does most of the heavy-lifting intended to ease the adoption of S4.
-This doesn't exit on modern laptops but you can check this through `hw.acpi.s4bios`.
+This doesn't exist on modern laptops, but you can check if yours has it through `hw.acpi.s4bios`.

-There is also hybrid suspend, in which the system enters an S3 or S0ix state but still writes the hibernation image to disk.
+There is also hybrid suspend, in which the system enters an S3 or S0ix state but still writes the hibernation image to disk anyway.
 This way, you get the advantages of fast wake times but you don't risk corrupting your filesystem if the battery reaches a critical level and your system suddenly loses power.

 ## What's next? 🔮